MohdAzzam/reading-notes/errorHandel.md

 2. EXECUTION CONTEXTS :The JavaScript interpreter uses the concept of execution contexts.
 There is one global execution context; plus, each function creates a new execution context.
 They correspond to variable scope.

 ------------------------------------------------

-1. GLOBAL CONTEXT Code that is in the script, but not in a function.
+1. Global context Code that is in the script, but not in a function.
 There is only one global context in any page.
 2. FUNCTION CONTEXT Code that is being run within a function.
 Each function has its own function context.
 3. EVAL CONTEXT (NOT SHOWN) Text is executed like code in an internal function called eval()
 ---------------------------------------------